U1F928/pacman/README.md

 # Pacman

-Terminal based arcade game heavily inspired by Pacman.
+Terminal-based arcade game heavily inspired by Pacman, that allows players to build and play their own game levels.

 ## Built With

-* The game is implemented in **C++** with emphasis on OOP concepts like polymorphism and inheritance.
+* The game is implemented in **C++** with an emphasis on OOP concepts like polymorphism and inheritance.
 * The user interface is handled by the **ncurses** library.

 ## Getting Started